makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP75.md

 Frequent team offsites are critical for remote organisations as they foster interpersonal relationships and generate alignment and trust.
 These are vital qualities in a company's culture that improve collaboration, productivity, and retention.
 They also have a habit of teasing out critical discussions and knowledge sharing via informal and impromptu conversations.

 Conferences are hot spots for interfacing with partners and clients in a much more personal (read "effective") manner.
 They also are ideal for scouting potential new talent as well as staying on top of industry developments, trends, and competition.
-Speaking at these events, participating in panels, and hosting workshops are also ideal methods to reinforce Maker’s reputation as a thought leader
+Speaking at these events, participating in panels, and hosting workshops are also ideal methods to reinforce Maker’s reputation as a thought leader.

 **Feed Stipends**